suzaku-io/boopickle/doc/ClassHierarchies.md

 By default, BooPickle encodes zero type information, which makes it impossible to directly encode a class hierarchy like below and decode it just by specifying the parent type `Fruit`.

+As this is such a common situation, BooPickle provides a helper class `CompositePickler` to build a custom pickler for composite types.
+For the case above, all you need to do is to define an implicit pickler like this, utilizing the `compositePickler` function from `Default`:

+Now you can freely pickle any `Fruit` and when unpickling, BooPickle will know what type to decode.

+{% scalafiddle prefix="import boopickle.Default._", template="Show"%}
 ```scala
 trait Fruit {
   val weight: Double